QI-Data-Lab/drmd/ver0.2.0/README.md

 This version introduces **breaking changes** compared to `v0.1.0`:

 - 📦 **Separation of core document elements for clarity and reuse:**
-  - `materialClassList` is now a standalone root element.
+  - `materials` is now a standalone root element.
   - `materialPropertiesList` is now a standalone root element.
   - `statements` are now separated from `administrativeData` and placed at root level.
-- ❌ Removed the nested `materialPropertiesList` inside `materialClass`.
-- 🛠 Clean modularization enables clearer referencing between materials, properties, and classes.
+- 🛠 Clean modularization enables clearer referencing between materials, properties
 - ✅ The changes enhance:
   - **Reusability of classes and properties**
   - **Clean separation of certificate-wide statements**